fernandoem88/react-hooks-in-callback/README.md

 }
 ```

-and use it in our actions
+and use it like follows

 ```ts
 import { utils } from './configs'